Wilmauri/Eloquent-Javascript/README.md

-# Programming TypeScript: Making Your JavaScript Applications Scale
+## My goal with this repository is:

-## My goal with this repository:
+while I'm reading "Programming TypeScript: Making Your JavaScript Applications Scale" By O'Reilly Media I'll be posting all the exercises that I'll work throughtout it, and also, learn in a more deep level typescript
-While I'm reading this book I will post all the exercises that I'll work throught, and also, learn in a more deep level typescript
+:)